GuenterQuast/mPIXdaq/README.md

  - Get the code from gitlab @ KIT
    ``git clone https://gitlab.kit.edu/Guenter.Quast/mPIXdaq``.

-   This repository includes the python code and a minimalistic set of libraries provided by ADVACAM. `cd` to the `mPIXdaq` directory you just downloaded.
+   This repository includes the *Python* code and a minimalistic set of libraries provided by ADVACAM. `cd` to the `mPIXdaq` directory you just downloaded.